kuoklimG/voucher-pool/README.md

 1. Clone the repository:
    ```
    git clone https://github.com/kuoklimG/voucher-pool.git
-   cd voucher-pool-system
+   cd voucher-pool
    ```

 2. Ensure MongoDB is running on your system.
-By default, the application will try to connect to MongoDB at `mongodb://localhost:27017/voucherpool`.
+By default, the application will try to connect to MongoDB at `mongodb://localhost:27017/voucher_pool`.
    If your MongoDB setup is different, you'll need to update the connection string in `application.properties`.

 3. Build the project: